TinyCloudLabs/.github/profile/README.md

 **What if you could use AI on your most sensitive data - and prove no one else can see it?**

-TinyCloud is private AI infrastructure that combines TEE-based inference with sovereign data storage.
+TinyCloud is private AI infrastructure that combines TEE-based compute and inference with sovereign data storage.
 We believe ownership comes before privacy - when you truly own your data, privacy follows.

 ## What We're Building